Easyviz

 advanced features.
 Fourth, we explain how the user can grab Figure

-objects that Easyviz produces "behind the curtain".
+and Axis objects that Easyviz produces "behind the curtain".

 The Easyviz backend can either be set in a configuration file (see "Setting Parameters in the Configuration File" below), by importing a special backend in the program, or by adding a command-line option